NaseemaO/JavasScript-Belly-Button-Biodiversity/README.md

 The Bubble chart shows the amount of each of the 10 OTUs found in the sample

 ### Files:
-Located in my git hub repository https://github.com/NaseemaO/belly-button-challenge Data file: sample.json
+Located in git hub repository

-code files:
+samples.json  Data file.
-html file: index.html
+index.html    Code file.
+static folder:
-app.js and bonus.js in the Static/js folder.
-The app.js is the code file for the dropdown menu, demographic inforation of the subject selected, and the visualizaions: Bar and Bubble Charts.
-The bonus file is code for the Gauge chart plot.

-Images in Images folder with pictures of the default/ 1st Sample ID 940.
+    app.js      The app.js is the code file for the dropdown menu, demographic information of the subject selected, and the visualizaions: Bar and Bubble Charts. bonus.js    The bonus file is code for the Gauge chart plot. images folder: Images of the default/ 1st Sample ID 940.

 ### Study:
 D3 library used to read in data from samples.json from url: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json